StrappedGlint13/flawsANDfixes/Installation_guide.md

 ## Use the app

 Go to your folder where you cloned the app.
 Then go to first "app"-folder.
-There is file named "manage.py".
+There is a file named "manage.py".
 Run:

 `python3 manage.py runserver`